-GSA ensures that any personal information you provide to us is securely stored on our systems and servers and that any paper-based records of your personal information will be stored and destroyed in accordance with our data retention policies and procedures.
+GSA ensures that any personal data you provide to us is securely stored on our systems and servers and that any paper-based records of your personal data will be stored and destroyed in accordance with our data retention policies and procedures.
 We treat data security with the utmost seriousness and take appropriate measures to implement industry leading standards to protect your personal information.

-GSA further ensures that only relevant members of staff have access to your personal information.
-This is achieved by our Data Access Policy which provides that your personal information will only be available to relevant members of staff who have a legitimate reason for accessing your personal information.
+GSA further ensures that only relevant members of staff have access to your personal data.
+This is achieved by our Data Access Policy which provides that your personal data will only be available to relevant members of staff who have a legitimate reason for accessing your personal information.

 Can GSA use your information for any other purpose?

-GSA may wish to market its products and services to you.
+GSA may wish to market its products and services to you should you be eligible for such marketing.
 However, if you do not positively opt to receive such marketing, we will not contact you for this purpose.

-How does GSA store your personal information and when does GSA delete it?
+How does GSA store your personal data and when does GSA delete it?

-GSA stores your personal information on a database that is specific to your enquiry.
-That database provides us with your personal information and allows us to respond to your enquiry as well as sending you marketing emails, but only if you have opted to receive such materials.
-Your personal information is stored in accordance with our Data Retention Policy which states that, following an enquiry from you, we will hold your data for no more than 12 months unless you subsequently enter into a contract with us.
-At the end of the 12-month retention period, if you have not entered into a contract with us, your personal information will be destroyed and/or deleted from our records.
+GSA stores your personal data on a database that is specific to your enquiry.
+That database provides us with your personal data and allows us to respond to your enquiry as well as sending you marketing emails, but only if you have opted to receive such materials and only if you are eligible to receive such materials.
+Your personal data is stored in accordance with our Data Retention Policy which states that, following an enquiry from you, we will hold your data for no more than 12 months unless you subsequently enter into a contract with us.
+At the end of the 12-month retention period, if you have not entered into a contract with us, your personal data will be destroyed and/or deleted from our records.

-In certain circumstances, GSA also has various regulatory obligations which dictate the length of time your personal information is held on our systems and servers.
+In certain circumstances, GSA also has various regulatory obligations which dictate the length of time your personal data is held on our systems and servers.